 - Never open the e-mail.

 This is not all that you can do, however.
 There is one more option and that is to download the .zip archive on your computer, without even opening it.
-Most malicious files contained in archives are harmless within the .zip or .rar file.
+Most malicious files contained in archives are harmless if contained within the .zip or .rar archive.
 This is where you can use the first online scanner for exclusively .ZIP and .RAR archives, called ZipeZip.com.
 It lets you select a file up to 200 MB and scan it before even having to open the file in question.

 The archive can be scanned by simply clicking on the “Select File” button and then locating it.
 As soon as the file is selected, it can be quickly uploaded by clicking the “Upload” button.